Education in Bangladesh: National curriculum

-100% of the mark obtained in certificates of PSC (class 5), JSC (class 8), SSC (class 10), and HSC (class 12) examinations is obtained from standardized written tests, multiple choice questions, practical part, and viva-voice involved with practical part.
+100% of the mark obtained in certificates of SSC (class 10) and HSC (class 12) examinations is obtained from standardized written tests, multiple choice questions, practical part, and viva-voice involved with practical part.
 Classroom performance, homework and assignments play no part in a student's certificate.
 Standardized written tests (Creative part) and multiple-choice questions (MCQ) are taken in a single sitting without breaks.
 A student is given a blank answer script separate from the question paper to answer the creative part, and a separate Optical Mark Reader (OMR) sheet to mark answers to Multiple Choice Questions.
 Time allocation for MCQ and CQ (Creative Questions) parts are separate and strictly enforced, OMR sheet is taken away after the allocated time, and CQ question is provided.
 Practical part is taken in another sitting on a separate day, viva-voice is taken during practical exam simultaneously.

 Schools

 There are schools in Bangladesh that educates people of different backgrounds.
 This include International Schools with English or French as a medium of instruction, religiously affiliated schools, and schools teaching the national curriculum using Bengali or English as a medium of instruction.
 French International School of Dhaka (Ecole Française Internationale de Dacca) is a bilingual international school that offers 60% of its courses in French.
 The Aga Khan Academy, Dhaka is an international school by Aga Khan Development Network which is an English only school with Bangla and French courses.
 Cadet Colleges are important schools in the education system of Bangladesh which follows the national curriculum.
 A cadet college is a room and board collegiate administered by the Bangladesh Military.
 Discipline is compulsory at all cadet colleges.
 Faujdarhat Cadet College is the first cadet college in Bangladesh, established in 1958 over an area of 185 acre at Faujdarhat in the district of Chittagong.
 At present, there are 12 cadet colleges in Bangladesh, including three for girls.
 Four Cadet Colleges were established before 1971.
 Other cadet colleges were built after the Liberation War of Bangladesh.